warmana/cloudant-docs-fork/source/includes/api/_search.md

 }
 ```

-Search indexes, defined in design documents, allow databases to be queried using [Lucene Query Parser Syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview).
+Search indexes, defined in deisgn documents, allow databases to be queried using [Lucene Query Parser Syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview).
 Search indexes are defined by an index function, similar to a map function in MapReduce views.
 The index function decides what data to index and store in the index.

 This video explains how to create search indexes:<br/>
 <iframe width="480" height="270" src="https://www.youtube.com/embed/QWeOQXe_Ofc?rel=0" frameborder="0" allowfullscreen title="Video on creating search indexes"></iframe>